The Essential Good News of Christianity

 Tools for Living

 How do we do this formidable task?
-Our primary tools are the Word of God (the Bible), prayer and community.
-Through them, we learn God's value system and make connection to God.
+Our primary tools are the written Word of God (the Bible), prayer and community.
+Through them, we learn the value system of God and make connection to God.
 Through the Bible, God communicates to us, and prayer allows us to communicate with God.
-In community, we practice God's value system.
+In community, we practice the value system of God.
 Together they strengthen us to develop relationship with God.

 Prayer and Bible study are traditional Christian disciplines.
 They are disciplines because they are hard work!
 However, in the context of the Gospel they are very meaningful because they are means to the end of developing relationship with God.